omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 eval(body(f), fenv)
 ```

 Here we assign the expression `y` to variable `x` and the value 5 to variable `y`.
-Basic values like a numeric vector are not handled as unevaluated expressions.
+Primitive values like a numeric vector are not handled as unevaluated expressions.
 They could be, but there is no point.
-So before we evaluate the body of `f` the environment has `y` pointing to 5 and `x` pointing to the expression `y`, wrapped as a promise that says that the expression should be evaluated in `fend` when we need to know the value of `y`.
+So before we evaluate the body of `f`, the environment has `y` pointing to 5 and `x` pointing to the expression `y`, wrapped as a promise that says that the expression should be evaluated in `fend` when we need to know the value of `y`.

 ### Function environments